-Effective January 1, 2020, Springfield Township will begin a NEW Residential Curbside Leaf Waste Collection Program!
-The program will run from late March through December with a special collection week at the end of February as conditions warrant*
+Effective January 1, 2020, Springfield Township began an updated Residential Curbside Leaf Waste Collection Program.
+The program runs from late March through December with a special collection week at the end of February as conditions warrant*

 *If snow or ice is present, the collection will be cancelled